 He did so as a centre-forward in the 1-0 defeat to Eintracht Frankfurt and Piszczek would spend his early days in Germany flitting across Hertha's front-line.
 A maiden Bundesliga goal would come in April 2008 but his second season with the Old Lady became what defined him: A cruel run of injuries first saw him miss 20 successive Bundesliga matchdays before a run at right-back for the final five matches of the season helped shape his future.

 Who was the coach that masterminded Piszczek's move to full-back?
-Why none other than Lucien Favre, the man who now calls upon his former Hertha charge as one of Dortmund's most experienced players.
+Why none other than Lucien Favre, the man who later had the pleasure of working with him again at Dortmund.

 A home from home